xctf-io/chalgen/docs/README.md

     fluff: fluff
 ```

 The type of challenge is determined by the YAML tag (starts with a !).
-Values passed in the `config` field allow you customize the challenge to your competition.
+Values in the `config` field allow you customize the challenge to your competition.

 ### Challenge environments
 Challenge environments host other challenges and can also be configured to fit the competition.
-They have the same fields as Challenges but also "link" to other challenges through the `chals` field.
-An example is show below.
+They have the same fields as Challenges but also "link" to other challenges through the `chals` subfield.
+An example is shown below.

 ```yaml
 - !jekyll_blog